Technigo/project-portfolio/README.md

 ### React Portfolio Project

 During the course of this project, I felt like I got more comfortable with components, props and React in general.
-I intend to change project pictures, write my own articles and change colors before I start using this portfolio for job application.
+I intend to write my own articles before I start using this portfolio for job applications.

 ### View it live